 When the Service Shell is active, the timeout of the Command Line Interface is inactive.
 To help prevent configuration inconsistencies, end the Service Shell before any other user starts transferring a new configuration to the device.

 Display the Service Shell commands

 The prerequisite is that you already started the Service Shell.

-Perform the following steps: Enter help and press the <Enter> key.
+☐ Enter help and press the <Enter> key.